-Welcome to the Winter 2022 session of ASE!
-Classes are available for ‘sneak peek‘ on Thursday, December 22 and will open for registration on Wednesday, January 4 at 7AM.
+Welcome to the Spring 2023 session of ASE!
+Classes are available for ‘Sneak Peek‘ on Wednesday, March 15.

 Welcome to Wellington ASE!

 The After School Extracurricular (ASE) and Build Our Kids’ Success (BOKS) programs at the Wellington School are fundraising programs coordinated entirely by volunteers for the Wellington PTO.
 BOKS gives kids a body and brain boost to set them up for a day of learning.
-ASE clubs rely on parent, teacher and staff volunteers and a few outside vendors to lead fun, dynamic, age-appropriate, after school activities.
+ASE clubs rely on parent volunteers, teachers and staff and a few outside vendors to lead fun, dynamic, age-appropriate, after school activities.
 The classes being offered by the ASE/BOKS program do not qualify as a child care program licensed by the Department of Early Education and Care or any other state agency.

 Important: You do not need an account to register for a class.
 If you are looking for a list of courses, try the Registration menu above.